-A 360 degree film from HEROSE about the compatibility of nature and modern shipping was the eye catcher at the SMM in Hamburg and generated a record number of new customers.
+A 360 degree film from HEROSE about the compatibility of nature and modern shipping with LNG was the eye catcher at the SMM in Hamburg and generated a record number of new customers.

 “Ahead of the SMM, the world’s most important shipping exhibition, we thought about how we could communicate our global leadership in LNG valves in a contemporary and attractive manner”, said Esche.

 The result was a four-minute film, which took the audience into the fascinating world of virtual reality.
 A 360 degree view, which first shows a Norwegian fiord, then a large LNG powered ferry and finally the production of the corresponding valves at HEROSE.
 A film which communicates the central HEROSE message to the audience: that nature and modern shipping are compatible – thanks to LNG.